More than once in our lives, we will find ourselves in undesirable situations.

 If injured due to a malfunctioning product, be sure to consult with a legal specialist to see if you have grounds for a personal injury lawsuit.

-Defamation in the form of libel or slander refers to an injury of your reputation.
+Defamation in the form of libel or slander refers to an injury to your reputation.

 Untrue statements cause this injury.